What is Help to Buy?

 The Help to Buy Scheme is open to both first time buyers and existing homeowners seeking to buy a new-build home from a participating home builder.

 What homes can I buy?

-The scheme is only available on new build homes from participating home builders and on homes up to a maximum value of £200,000 for purchases on or before 31 March 2018, and £175,000 for purchases on or before 31 March 2019.
+The scheme is only available on new build homes from participating home builders and on homes up to a maximum value of £200,000 for purchases on or before the 31st of March 2021.

 What deposit will I need to provide?